 - Address where transcript is to be sent

 - A copy of a photo ID is required for requests that are not made in person

 No, there is no fee for this service.

-In order to protect your privacy, we cannot fax transcripts or any other educational record.
+In order to protect your privacy, we cannot fax or email transcripts or any other educational record.

 George Mason University's Office of Student Financial Aid is located on the Fairfax Campus and provides many services to assist students in financing their education.
 These services include financial counseling, referral, and financial assistance through loans.
-Counselors periodically visit the law school to make presentations and have office hours on Tuesday afternoon from 3pm-7pm in the Law Records Office at the beginning of each regular semester.
+Counselors periodically visit the Arlington Campus to make presentations and are available for walk-in appointments in the Law Records Office at the beginning of each regular semester.
 You may also call them at 703-993-2353 with questions or write to them at the following address: